TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/student_management.md

 1.  **Abort button**: Closes the form without saving the information.

+## Information about a Student

+To access more information about a specific student click on the "Information" button of that student.
+The [_Student info page_](./student_info) of that student will be opened.

 ## Edit Students

 To edit a student click the menu button <IconInText icon={MenuIcon} /> on it's bar and choose "Edit".
 The form that opens up is the same one as for the process of creating a student ([see above](#create-students)).